UMSU-in-brief: What’s new with your student union?

 Students’ Council— the ‘paramount governing body of the Union’, made up of 15 general and 6 special representatives—has been particularly heated this year.
 While interfactional disputes within Council are common, multiple council members have (sometimes repeatedly) been called out for misconduct and disruptive behaviour.

-In a Facebook post published 21 April, the Socialist Alternative (SAlt) faction expressed their intention to pass a motion condemning the behaviour of certain members of the majority faction, Community.
-The post alleged the Community faction had ‘obstructed… important student campaigns’ and silenced debate in Council.
+In a Facebook post published 21 April, the Socialist Alternative (SAlt) faction expressed their intention to pass a motion condemning the behaviour of certain people who ran on the Community ticket during 2020 Annual General Elections.
+The post alleged these individuals had ‘obstructed… important student campaigns’ and silenced debate in Council.
 However, as the upcoming Council session was adjourned due to the General Secretary’s resignation, this proposed motion was not brought forward or discussed.
 It has yet to be brought up in another meeting.

 4. Political Action